Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2022-02-22 Update for housekeeping

+- Added a definition mapping and specification for `DestinySandboxPatternDefinition`.
+- Fixed the `DestinyTraitCategoryDefinition.traitHashes` mapping to properly reference `DestinyTraitDefinition`.
+- Added a deprecation warning to `DestinyObjectiveDefinition.valueStyle`, which is no longer populated by game content.
+  - Please use `inProgressValueStyle` and `completedValueStyle` instead.

 ## 2022-02-22 Update for The Witch Queen

 - Items